REMnux/docs/get-involved/add-or-update-tools/contribute-a-salt-state-file.md

 salt-call -l debug --local --retcode-passthrough --state-output=mixed state.sls STATE-PATH
 ```

 In the command above, replace "STATE-PATH" with the Salt Stack path to your new file using dots instead of slashes.
-For example, if you were runing peframe.sls, which is in remnux/python-packages, you'd specify `remnux.python-packages.peframe`.
+For example, if you were running peframe.sls, which is in remnux/python-packages, you'd specify `remnux.python-packages.peframe`.

 The command will produce verbose debug-level output, so you can diagnose any issues.
 Adjust your new Salt State file to address whichever problems arise, so the `salt-call` command completes successfully.